keyvank/tsp/src/1-compute.md

         )
 ```

-Before designing more complicated gates, let's make sure our simulated model of a 8-bit adder is working properly.
-If the 8-bit adder is working, there is a high-chance that the other gates are also working well:
+Congratulations!
+We just added two 8-bit numbers using nothing but bare transistors.
+Before continuing our journey toward more complex circuits, let's ensure that our simulated model of the 8-bit adder is functioning correctly.
+If the 8-bit adder works properly, there is a high chance that the other gates are also functioning as expected.

 ```python=
 def num_to_wires(circuit, num):